aws-samples/eks-blueprints-for-terraform-workshop/content/010_setup/aws_event/index.en.md

 ## Running the workshop at an AWS Event

-::alert[If You are not currently participating in an AWS organized workshop event, this section does not apply.
-Please skip to setup [..on your own](../self_paced).]{header="Important" type="warning"}

 For this workshop, You will be provided with an AWS account through AWS Workshop Studio.
 Our event staff will share a link to access it.
 AWS Workshop Studio enables AWS field teams to run Workshops, GameDays, Bootcamps, Immersion Days, and other events requiring hands-on access to AWS accounts.

 ::alert[If you are currently logged in to an AWS Account, you can log out using this [link](https://console.aws.amazon.com/console/logout!doLogout).]{header="Important" type="warning"}